-Below is an example chart of the Throughput being tracked for a development team.
+Below is an example chart of Throughput being tracked for a development team.

 Healthy applications of Throughput convey the following information:

-- Established teams in times of relative stability have relatively stable Throughput with normal levels of variation.
+- Teams in times of low volatility in their work queue and few changes in team composition have relatively stable Throughput with normal levels of variation.

-- Teams undergoing periods of volatility, whether in team composition or in their work queue, will have destabilized and highly-variable Throughput.
+- Teams undergoing periods of volatility, whether in team composition or in their work queue, will have destabilized and more variable Throughput.

 Projected-to-Completed Ratio answers the question “On average, how much work did we think we could deliver, and how much did we deliver?”

-I coined the term Committed-to-Completed Ratio after I had been using it for some time.
-With a number of teams, I was having a problem where we were chronically overcommitting during Cycle Planning, and we didn't seem to be learning from it.
+I began using this ratio after seeing a pattern where some of my past teams were chronically overcommitting during Cycle Planning, and we didn’t seem to be learning from it.
 We would talk about it in the Retrospective, but we often had excuses or explanations for why it happened.
 By the time planning came around the next day, we would get ourselves into the same predicament.